 The variational principle permits derivation of the Euler-Lagrange equations.
 These equations are then linearized about a given local minima to investigate oscillatory behavior.
-This calculation was first published in Physical Review A in 1983.
+This calculation was first published in 1983.

 Here, long ranged constraints in the form of Lagrange multipliers J_G were used to efficiently search for minima, corresponding to roots of the Euler-Lagrange equations.
 This illustrates how macroscopic constraints can be imposed on the mesoscopic and microscopic systems.